Saidaiji Temple 西大寺

 During the ceremony, participants drink from tea cups that are 40 centimeters in diameter and weigh up to seven kilograms.
 Many drinkers need assistance simply to raise the cup to their lips.
 The idea of the ceremony is to foster unity among guests.

-The New Year's Ochamori is held on January 15, with additional ceremonies held in the spring and the fall.
+The New Year's Ochamori is held on January 15, with additional ceremonies held in the spring and the fall (second saturday of April and second sunday of October).

 The treasure house